The eternal question:

 But I do have a connection with them and I always choose a subject that can convey my idea in a clear way.
 This is how I respect my subjects, by using each subject at the right moment, by using them as symbols and giving them a place in my life.

 These subjects are telling the story of my life and they will outlive me.
 I could say that I will live forever through my subjects.
-They are now out there into the world and with them a part of me, so, in a way, I live now everywhere and not only in my physical body.
+They are now out there in the world and with them a part of me, so, in a way, I live now everywhere and not only in my physical body.
 I take my subjects from the outside world, I transform them and I give them back to the same world in a different form, in the form of myself.
 As soon as my images leave me and go back to the world, I will be there again, just like I was before through my subjects.

 If you think this is too abstract to comprehend, too far from the practical aspects of photography, just remember the first ingredient of art is freedom of thought and freedom of emotion.
 Don’t be afraid to think differently and feel deeply.
 Art is one of the few things in this world that allows you, and even requires you, to do that.
 Everything around you can be a symbol for any emotion you felt and you want to transmit it to the viewer.